DanielCortild/Global-Optimization/README.md

 # Global Optimization through High-Resolution Sampling

-This package provides functions to run a global optimization algorithm, specifically designed to explore the properties of high-dimensional functions through High-Resolution sampling.
-It is based on the [following paper](https://arxiv.org/abs/2410.13737).
+This package provides functions to run a global optimization algorithm, specifically designed to explore the properties of high-dimensional functions through High-Resolution sampling, based on [[1]](#1).
 The package includes tools for defining functions, setting optimization parameters, generating samples, and visualizing empirical probabilities.

 ## Installation